Fast-Convergent Dynamics for Distributed Allocation of Resources Over Switching Sparse Networks with Quantized Communication Links: Problem Formulation

-\begin{defn} (\cite{algorithm}) In undirected graph $\mc{G}=(\mc{V},\mc{E})$ define a tree as an undirected subgraph in which any two vertices in $\mc{V}$ are connected by exactly one path.
-Further, define a spanning tree as a tree which includes all of the vertices in $\mc{V}$ with minimum possible number of links in $\mc{E}$. \end{defn}
+\begin{defn} In the undirected graph $\mc{G}=(\mc{V},\mc{E})$, define a spanning tree as an undirected spanning subgraph in which any two vertices in $\mc{V}$ are connected by exactly one path.
+Such tree contains the minimum possible links in $\mc{E}$. \end{defn}